 Blood will be collected from you for various tests during the study.
 These include routine safety lab tests to check your red and white blood cell counts and the health of your liver and kidneys, to test for hepatitis B and hepatitis C, to measure levels of study drug, to measure CD4+/CD8+ cell counts (cells that fight infection), to measure HIV viral load, and for storage for future study tests of the immune system and HIV virus.
-Up to 60-87 mL (6 tablespoons) of blood may be collected at any one visit.
+The total amount of blood collected at any one visit and across multiple visits is within clinical guidelines.
 If hepatitis B and hepatitis C tests are positive, they will be reported to the local department of health.